 We want to thank all the members of the Human-Computer Interaction Laboratory for their helpful suggestions.
-Partial support for this research was provided by Johnson Controls and OCLC, and by the NSF Engineering Research Center Program (NSFD CD 8803012).
+Partial support for this research was provided by Johnson Controls and OCLC, and by NSF under grant NSF-D-CDR 8803012 and NSF-EEC 94-02384.